Yamashita012/substitution_cipher/README.md

 4. Push to the branch: `git push origin feature/new-feature`.
 5. Submit a pull request.

-**License:**

-This project is licensed under the MIT License.
-Feel free to use and modify it according to your needs.

 **Credits:**

-- This project is created by [Your Name/Team Name].
 - ASCII art banner function adapted from [Stack Overflow](https://stackoverflow.com/questions/493386/how-to-print-without-newline-or-space).
 - Special thanks to the Python community for their continuous support and resources.